Explore Barcelona

 Address: Barcelona

-Admission: Free Daily from 10am to 7pm (closing times vary depending on the season)
+Admission: Free, but guided tours are available Open daily from 10am to 7pm (closing times may vary depending on the season)

 Montjuic